ampomah-i/ampomah-i.github.io/content/authors/admin/_index.md

 ---

 ## About Me
 Welcome to my website!
 I am a first-year Ph.D. student in Electrical at Northeastern University, co-advised by Professors Kris Dorsey and David Rosen.
-My first research focuses on planning and controls for origami-inspired soft robots, optimization and certifiably safe-by-construction planners for autonomous systems and multi-agent coordination.
+My research focuses on planning and controls for origami-inspired soft robots, optimization and certifiably safe-by-construction planners for autonomous systems and multi-agent coordination.

 Please reach out to collaborate 😃